ansys/pyadditive-widgets/doc/source/getting_started/index.rst

 -----------

-This code shows how to import PyAdditive-Widgets and use some basic capabilities to show a the simulations of parametric study generated using the `PyAdditive`_ library as a table:
+This code shows how to import PyAdditive-Widgets and use some basic capabilities to visualize the results of a parametric study generated using the `PyAdditive`_ library as a table:

 .. code:: python